 100 calories = 2 pieces

 Twix Minis are the perfect way to get your fix of that special caramel, milk chocolate, and crunchy cookie combination.
 The math was fairly simple for this one, as three minis clock in at 150 calories, meaning each piece is 50 calories.
-To compare, two of the normal size Twix cookies amount to 250 calories, so definitely opt for the mini size to cut over half of the calories.
+To compare, two of the normal size Twix cookies amount to 250 calories, so opt for the mini size to cut more than half of the calories.